Directed By: Guillermo del Toro

 In a recent interview with Wired, Guillermo Del Toro listed his five favorite horror films, the first two of which, The Haunting and The Innocents, are ghost stories (for the record, the other 3 were Alien, Jaws, and The Texas Chainsaw Massacre).
 That’s not to say his 2015 offering Crimson Peak is, as some have stated, a haunted house movie; in fact, Del Toro himself has resisted calling it a horror film at all (“You have to fear the living more than the dead”, he said during this same interview, and the movie itself was designed to support this theory).
 But with its gothic sensibilities and gorgeous production values, as well as a handful of intensely creepy scenes, the director has, indeed, delivered a beautiful, if somewhat trite, ghost story that’s sure to give you at least a few shivers.

 It’s the turn of the 20th century, and British nobleman Sir Thomas Sharpe (Tom Hiddleston) has come to Buffalo, New York, to ask businessman Carter Cushing (Jim Beaver) to finance his newest invention, a steam-powered machine that will revolutionize the clay mining industry.
-Unimpressed with both his presentation and Sharpe himself, Carter refuses, and is further annoyed to learn that the Englishman has started courting his only daughter Edith (Mia Wasikowska).
+Unimpressed (with both the presentation and Sharpe himself), Carter refuses, and is further annoyed to learn that the Englishman has started courting his only daughter Edith (Mia Wasikowska).
 In an effort to end their romance, Carter bribes both Sharpe and his sister Lucille (Jessica Chastain), who accompanied her brother to America, to depart for England as soon as possible.
 But when Carter dies in a mysterious accident, it clears the way for Edith to marry Sharpe and return with him to his ancestral home.

 Alas, Cumberland’s Allerdale Hall, which has been in the Sharpe family for hundreds of years, has fallen into disrepair; aside from the gaping hole in the ceiling, the pipes have slowly rotted away, allowing the red clay from the ground to seep into the water supply.
 Still, Edith is determined to make the best of the situation and be a good wife to Edward.
-But the spirits are active in Allerdale Hall, and visit Edith on a regular basis, as if trying to warn her that Edward and Lucille are not what they appear to be.
+But the spirits are active in Allerdale Hall, and visit Edith on a regular basis, as if trying to warn her that Edward and Lucille are not who they appear to be.